DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-06-10-how-we-show-success-error-and-notification-banners.md

       href: https://design-system.service.gov.uk/components/notification-banner/
 ---

 We use banners to provide users with timely and clear feedback as they interact with the service.
-This feedback includes:

-- telling users when something has gone wrong
-- confirming the user has completed something
-- alerting users to something important

-Following the [GOV.UK Design System guidance](https://design-system.service.gov.uk/components/), we use three types of banners in the service:
+Following the [GOV.UK Design System guidance](https://design-system.service.gov.uk/components/), we use three types of banners:

-- error summaries
+- error summaries - telling users when something has gone wrong
-- notification banners
+- notification banners - alerting users to something important
-- success messages
+- success messages - confirming the user has completed something

 Each type plays a different role.
-We aim to use banners consistently and clearly to help users stay on track.
+We aim to use banners consistently and clearly to help users stay informed.

 ## Error summaries